Data Quality, Data Accuracy, Data Completeness, Data Consistency, Data Governance

 Creating feedback loops: Alert data producers when quality issues arise so they can address root causes

 Modern data platforms make this easier than ever.
-Whether you're working with traditional data warehouses or real-time streaming systems, tools exist to instrument quality checks, visualize metrics, and alert teams to problems.
+Whether you're working with traditional data warehouses or real-time streaming systems, tools like Great Expectations 1.x, Soda Core, dbt tests, and Conduktor for Kafka make it possible to instrument quality checks, visualize metrics, and alert teams to problems.

 Conclusion